 Following the increase in demand simultaneous with the decrease in supply, the delivery times for electronic components have become very long, sometimes even reaching a year and even longer.
-The Company estimates that the current situation is expected to continue at the beginning of 2022, wherein as of the date of publication of this report, there is no clear forecast for an improvement in supply.
+As part of the actions taken by the Company to handle the challenges posed by the lack of electronic components, inventory levels were increased in order to respond to the decrease in the availability of electronic components on the one hand and the increase in the backlog of orders on the other hand The Company estimates that the current situation is expected to continue at the beginning of 2022, wherein as of the date of publication of this report, there is no clear forecast for the end or moderation of the global shortage of electronic components.